Thajiwara

 Thajiwara is a village in South kashmir in the Anantnag district of the Indian union territory of Jammu and Kashmir.
 It is located on National Highway 244 (NH 244).

 Geography

-It is located 7 km north of District headquarters Anantnag, 1.03 km from Achabal and 52 km from the State capital Srinagar.
-The area of the village is 117 hectares.
-Arpat canal is famous for trout fish.
-On its bank is Shah I Hamdan Stadium.
-The people in Thajiwara appear in sports such as cricket, football and volleyball among others.
+It is 7 km north of District headquarters Anantang, 1.03 km from Achabal and 52 km from the State capital Srinagar.
+The village covers an area of 117 hectares.
+The Arpat canal is renowned for trout fishing.
+Adjacent to the canal is Shah I Handan Stadium.
+Residents of Thaijwara participate in sports such as cricket, football, and volleyball.

 Demographics

 In the 2011 census, the population was 1,847 people in 258 houses.

 Culture

 A shrine of Amir Kabir (RT) and Baba Lasham Reshi (RT) is present in Thajiwara.

 Economy

 Agriculture and allied services form the backbone of the economy, featuring orchards.